gsakkas/seq2parse/README.md

 as `INPUT_PROG.py`). `INPUT_PROG.py.json` has information used by the [website demo] for line-by-line syntax error feedback (and will also be used on a future VS Code plugin).

+## Conclusion

+While the lack of the Python dataset, makes it infeasible to recreate the full paper evaluation, we believe that the code we have provided can *help future researchers to build on and compare with our work*.

+**Additional scripts** are provided to *train* on *any* programming language dataset and repair *new* programs, as long as a dataset of fixed buggy programs and the language grammar are given.
+For example, `create_ecpp_dataset_full.py` extracts a machine learning appropriate dataset from the dataset of fixed buggy program pairs after performing the appropriate program abstraction, `learn_PCFG.py` learns the probabilistic grammar needed for the abstraction, `train_eccp_classifier_partials.py` trains the transformer classifier on the abstracted programs and the ground truth error production rules and, finally, `run_parse_test_time_top_n_preds_partials.py` run all the relevant repair experiments on a fixed buggy program test set.